St Winifred's School Choir

+St Winifred's School Choir was a children's vocal ensemble from St Winifred's Roman Catholic Primary School in Stockport, Greater Manchester.
+Formed in 1968, the choir achieved significant commercial success in the late 1970s and 1980s, most notably for their 1980 single "There's No One Quite Like Grandma".
+This track, written for the 80th birthday of Queen Elizabeth the Queen Mother, reached number one on the UK Singles Chart and sold over one million copies.

+Under the direction of conductor Terri Foley, the choir previously appeared as uncredited backing vocalists for Brian and Michael's 1978 hit "Matchstalk Men and Matchstalk Cats and Dogs".
+Over the decades, the ensemble released multiple albums and participated in various charitable recordings, including a 2009 reunion to support Age Concern.
+Notable former members include actresses Sally Lindsay and Jennifer Hennessy.

 Career

 Formation

 The choir had formed in 1968 and been recording songs since 1972, when Miss Terri Foley played the guitar with the choir and the conductor was Miss Olive Moore.
 In 1978, they were the uncredited backing vocalists on the number one hit "Matchstalk Men and Matchstalk Cats and Dogs" by Brian and Michael (actually Kevin Parrott and Michael Coleman).
 The single concerned the paintings of L.S.
 Lowry and gave the choir their first appearance on the BBC One show Top of the Pops.

 "There's No One Quite Like Grandma"

 Their first major single under their own name came in November 1979.
 During this time, Foley trained and conducted the choir.
 In 1980, the choir signed to Music for Pleasure, an EMI associated label also known as MFP and released "There's No One Quite Like Grandma" in time for the Christmas market.

-The song was written for the 80th birthday of Queen Elizabeth, the Queen Mother in 1980 by record producer Gordon Lorenz and sold one million copies, most of them Christmas presents from grandchildren.
+The song featured Dawn Ralph as the soloist and was written for the 80th birthday of Queen Elizabeth the Queen Mother in 1980 by record producer Gordon Lorenz and sold one million copies, most of them Christmas presents from grandchildren.
 It spent two weeks at number one, and 11 weeks on the UK Singles Chart in total.
 It was also the only UK No. 1 single for the MFP record label.

-Over the next ten years, they would release nine albums including in 1982, Christmas for Everyone; and in 1986 Children's Party Time, which included 32 arrangements of songs including ABBA's "Waterloo" and "Dancing Queen".